 Everyone should be able to obtain essential supplies, especially in a pandemic—but for elderly Palestinians who have lived under occupation for more than 50 years—or faced 13 years of blockade in Gaza—the obstacles to meeting basic needs can seem insurmountable.

-Thanks to the generous support of the AFSC community and our long-standing partnerships in the region, our staff were able to launch a humanitarian effort in April—and have been working ever since to provide seniors in Gaza and the West Bank with kits containing face masks, soap, hand sanitizer, cleaning supplies, and other essential items to protect themselves from COVID-19.
+With the generous support of the AFSC community and our long-standing partnerships in the region, we launched a humanitarian response in April—and have been working ever since to provide seniors in Gaza and the West Bank with kits containing face masks, soap, hand sanitizer, cleaning supplies, and other essential items to protect themselves from COVID-19.